galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 - $b_i \in \mathbb{R}^{O_{di}}$ bias vector
 - $a(h)$ activation function applied to every neuron of the layer $h$.

-The simplest AE can therefore being summarized as:
+The simplest AE can therefore be summarized as:

 $$ \begin{align}
 z  &= a(xW_1 + b_1) \\